 #7.
 Aiming for perfection every time

 First off, I’ll say this “There’s never a perfect blog post, that’s why you should aim for creating something better every day”.
-We often push pressure on ourselves trying to put out there the best Christian blog post for the year, but this is wrong.
+We often push pressure on ourselves trying to put out there the best

 Only God is perfect, so let’s ease up on trying to publish the perfect article that we can promote, and get featured across multiple blogs.
 We should rather, aim to be better in our content writing article by article.